Media-Bias-Group/TASSY-A-Text-Annotation-Survey-System/README.md

 ```

-## Creating a simple ideological question with range slider select
+## Creating a simple ideological question with a range slider input

 Run the file seeder.py with these lines of code.